pressomancy.analysis package

 Bases: object

-An accessor for slicing and iterating over timesteps of a H5DataSelector.
+An accessor for slicing and iterating over timesteps of an HDF5 selector.

-It composes new timestep slices with any existing slice and enables iteration where each iteration yields a H5DataSelector corresponding to a single timestep.
+It composes new timestep slices with any existing slice and delegates selector reconstruction to the parent selector.